smarc-project/smarc2/perception/auv_detector/README.md

 ## Tune Parameters

 ### 1. `manual_hsv_detector.py`
 This python file helps users to adjust hsv thresholds for their targets.
-This is the tutorial video: https://youtu.be/s7yu1LuMguQ
-Get the lower and upper bound to adjust the hsv threshold in KNN.py
+- Get the lower and upper bound to adjust the hsv threshold in KNN.py
+- This is the tutorial video: https://youtu.be/s7yu1LuMguQ.

 #### Usage
 ```bash